romilly/start-apl/manuscript/Chapter1.md

 2 3 5 6 8
 ~~~~~~~~~

-Ypu can catentate any two vectors, or a vector and a scalar, or a scalar with a vector.
+Ypu can catenate any two vectors, or a vector and a scalar, or a scalar with a vector.
 Later in the book you will see
 that there are even more possibilities.

 ## System commands